about aligned living tasmania

 Aligned Living Tasmania is the integration and evolution of my quest for connection and contribution.
 The symbol is the tree that I hand drew in 1993 when pregnant with my first child.
 The image immediately brought a feeling of expansion and grounding in equal and balanced measure.
 It became the symbol of Yoga from the Heart in 2002 when I moved to Tasmania and we grew together into a thriving central studio in Hobart with fabulous teachers and a wide community.
 In 2017 the symbol gave birth to another form, which is now the Aligned Living Tasmania image.
 The tree symbol has been, and continues to be, my teacher and guide.
 It symbolises the inner and the outer, the individual and the universal, and serves to help me remember what each of us are at our essence.

-Tasmania is a heart shaped island state of Australia, 240 kilometres off the south eastern edge of the big island of Australia.
-Tasmania is located between latitudes 40 degrees and 44 degrees south, and between longitudes 143 degrees and 149 degrees east.Tasmania is 315 kilometres west to east and 286 kilometres north to south.
+Lutruwita (Tasmania) is a heart shaped island state of Australia, 240 kilometres off the south eastern edge of the big island of Australia.
+Lutruwita is located between latitudes 40 degrees and 44 degrees south, and between longitudes 143 degrees and 149 degrees east.Tasmania is 315 kilometres west to east and 286 kilometres north to south.
 It is comparable in size to Scotland (UK), West Virginia (USA) and Hokkaido (Japan).
 50% of our 68 thousand square kilometre island is terrestrial reserves or national parks with the largest national park (6 thousand square kilometres of one of the most remote and inaccessible areas in Australia) listed as world heritage wilderness in the southwest.
-Tasmania’s aboriginal people, the palawa people, are the traditional custodians of this land which is home to incredible plant and animal life, including many species native only to this island which also currently houses about 540 thousand humans.
-Tasmania enjoys a temperate maritime climate, with four distinct seasons but not vast extremes of temperature.
+Lutruwita’s aboriginal people, the palawa people, are the traditional custodians of this land which is home to incredible plant and animal life, including many species native only to this island which also currently houses about 540 thousand humans.
+Lutruwita enjoys a temperate maritime climate, with four distinct seasons but not vast extremes of temperature.
 Summers are mild and winters cool.
-Tasmania is often referred to as an island paradise and those of us lucky enough to live here think that is pretty close to true.
+Lutruwita is often referred to as an island paradise and those of us lucky enough to live here think that is pretty close to true.